 - ACT - In 2023 we will be launching our survey on IBD in people aged 60 years and over.
 Help us by either responding to the survey (if eligible) or spreading the word about it so that we can increase participation and get a better picture of the current situation.

-Download our communication material:
+Download our communication toolkit and leaflet: